vhartikainen/protecting-workloads-workshop/docs/builder-session/index.md

-# Supercharging your workload defenses with AWS WAF, Amazon Inspector and AWS Systems Manager
+# Protecting workloads on AWS from the instance to the edge

 Welcome to the AWS Supercharging your Workload Defenses Builder Session!